marcelojsilva/chat-copilot/webapi/README.md

 ## (Optional) Enabling Cosmos Chat Store.

-[Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) can be used as a persistent chat store for Chat Copilot.
+[Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction) can be used as a persistent chat store for Chat AI.
 Chat stores are used for storing chat sessions, participants, and messages.

 ### Prerequisites